- Q. I’m an on-site employee/volunteer/student. What am I required to do?

 - Q: I’m an employee/volunteer who works entirely remotely or a student who is only taking online classes.
 What am I required to do?

-Those who are not coming to campus are not required to show proof of vaccination or to submit to weekly testing.
+Those who are not coming to campus are not required to show proof of vaccination.

 - Q: How do I submit proof of vaccination?

 - Q. How do I sign up to get vaccinated?